 On this day, I set out to visit two West Virginia State Parks that I’d never visited before.
 Both were in easy driving distance of Grafton, West Virginia, my hometown.
 I first made my way to Audra State Park and the using trusted Google Maps, I set off to find Watters Smith Memorial State Park.

 I’m glad I found it.
-And the bonus?
+And a bonus?
 I was the only person on the grounds.
 Not just the only visitor, the only human being.
-There were no staff either.
+There was no staff either.
 When you’re there to shoot photos, this is a bonus.
 I’ll call it my reward for getting lost.